 Many employers stress that all jobs have equivalent moral or ethical value.
 Certainly that’s true, particularly if the people in the jobs show their best efforts and behave in principled ways.
 But not all jobs — or all opinions — have equivalent business or market value.

 A better approach is to limit egalitarian “circle time” to searching for new ideas.
-Once ideas are being reviewed and developed, though, it can be helpful to specify that people with relevant expertise should comment about, explain, or expand on the concept under discussion, and that the rest of the group should be responsible for describing the impact on their areas of the business.
+Once ideas are being reviewed and developed, though, it can be helpful to specify that only people with relevant expertise should comment about or expand on the concept under discussion, and that the rest of the group should be responsible for describing the impact on their areas of the business.

 How to Handle a Brainstormy Boss

-If your manager is inclined to create a “brainstormy” weather system, try asking him privately, before the meeting, what kind of input he’s seeking.
-Specifically, find out whether he wants to build support for his idea or to use the group as a devil’s advocate to trouble-shoot any weak parts of the ideas in question.
+If your manager is inclined to create a “brainstormy” weather system, try asking them privately, before the meeting, what kind of input they’re seeking.
+Specifically, find out whether they want to build support for their ideas or to use the group as a devil’s advocate to trouble-shoot any weak parts of the ideas in question.
 Then you can assess how best to contribute to the discussion, or whether you want to suggest an alternative forum.

 Onward and upward —